rostislav-nikitin/stream-chat-net-cli/README.md

 ## Build
 ### Set app settings with your custom API_KEY / API_SECRET
 #### Scenario 1.
 Replace API_KEY / API_SECRET in the appsettings.json
 Use this scenario if you will *NOT* commit your changes.
-Otherwise appsettings.json width you sensitive data will be commited into the repo.
+Otherwise the appsettings.json width you sensitive data will be commited into the repo.
 ```JSON
 {
 	"ConnectionStrings":